 All IUDs have a plastic string that extends through the opening of the cervix into the vagina.
 The string allows a woman to check that the IUD is in place.
-It also allows a health professional to remove the device at the woman's request or at the end of its effectiveness (usually anywhere from 5 years, depending on the type).
+It also allows a health professional to remove the device at the woman's request or at the end of its effectiveness (3 to 5 years, depending on the type).

 The IUD is very effective at preventing pregnancy.

 Author: Healthwise Staff

 Medical Review: Sarah Marshall, MD - Family Medicine & Anne C. Poinier, MD - Internal Medicine & Femi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology